pmndrs/react-three-fiber/readme.md

 ### Why?

-Build dynamic scene graphs declaratively with re-usable, self-contained components that react to state changes, are interactive out of the box and can tap into React's ecosystem.
+Build your scene declaratively with re-usable, self-contained components that react to state, are readily interactive and can tap into React's ecosystem.

 #### Does it have limitations?

 None.
-Everything that works in threejs will work here.
+Everything that works in threejs will work here without exception.

-#### Can it keep up with frequent updates?
+#### Can it keep up with frequent updates to threejs?

-It doesn't have to.
-It merely expresses threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`.
-It doesn't know or target a specific threejs version nor does it need updates for modified, added or removed features.
+Yes, because it merely expresses threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`, and that happens dynamically.
+There is no hard dependency on a particular threejs version, it does not wrap or duplicate a single threejs class.

 #### Is it slower than plain threejs?

 There is no additional overhead.
-Components participate in the renderloop outside of React, which takes care of managing the scene otherwise.
+Components participate in the renderloop outside of React.

 ### What does it look like?